Asabeneh/30-Days-Of-React/06_Day_Map_List_Keys/05_map_list_keys.md

 ReactDOM.render(<App />, rootElement)
 ```

-If you check the the browser, you will see the numbers are attached together in one line.
+If you check the browser, you will see the numbers are attached together in one line.
 To avoid this, we modify the array and change the array elements to JSX element.
 See the example below, the array has been modified to a list JSX elements.

-### Mapping Array of Numbers
+### Mapping array of numbers

 ```js
 import React from 'react'